daytonn/auto-gemsets/README.md

 That's it, reload your `.bashrc` (`source ~/.bashrc`) or open a new terminal and auto-gemsets will now be managing your ruby gems environment.

+NOTE: If you've already installed `auto-gemsets` you will receive a warning asking you if you wish to overwrite this installation.
+You may want to do this after updating your `auto-gemsets` version

 ### Default Gemset:

 If you wish to have certain gems available globally no matter what project you're in, you may set a `DEFAULT_GEMSET` variable that points to a gemset directory that will be available no matter what specific project gemset is currently in use.
 To set a default gemset simply add the `DEFAULT_GEMSET` variable in your `.bashrc` or `.zshrc` file (it must be a valid path):